 Grant Management Contacts

-The ACF federal project officer (FPO) and grants management specialist (GMS) monitor grants to identify potential issues and areas where technical assistance might be necessary.
-They do this through reviews of reports and correspondence from the grantee, audit reports, site visits, and other information available to ACF.
+Your ACF federal project officer (FPO) and grants management specialist (GMS) monitor grants to identify potential issues and areas where technical assistance might be necessary.
+They do this through reviews of reports and correspondence from the recipient, audit reports, site visits, and other information available to ACF.

 For any questions related to your budget, fiscal reporting, and other administrative requirement questions, please contact your GMS identified on your Notice of Award (NoA).